Flowers2Algernon/flowers2algernon.github.io/_posts/2024-06-25-Linked List Basic.md

 Previously, the head node of the linked list was the element 1.
 After the reversal, the head node is the element 5.
 No nodes were added or deleted; only the direction of the 'next' pointers was changed.

+###### Use two pointer methods to reverse:

 ![062501](https://raw.githubusercontent.com/Flowers2Algernon/flowers2algernon.github.io/main/assets/images/062501.gif)

-Steps:

-- Define a `cur` pointer that points to the head node, then define a `pre` pointer and initialize it to null.
+- Define a `cur` pointer that points to the head node, then define a `pre` pointer and initialise it to null.
 - Begin to reverse, use `tmp` pointer to store `cur.next` nodes.
 - Use a loop to traverse the whole linked list.
-- Finally, `cur` pointed to null, the loop is end, and the linked list is reversed, now we just need return `pre`.
+- Finally, `cur` pointed to null, the loop is ended, and the linked list is reversed, now we just need to return `pre`

 ```java
 class Solution {